tzolnai/tobii_calibration/README.md

 ### getAvgEyeDist()
 Uses broadcasting **self.gazeData** and **self.getAvgEyePos()** to return average distance of the left and right eyes from the eyetracker origin.
 Retures position in cm units.

-### getPupilSize()
-Uses broadcasting **self.gazeData** to return average pupil size of left and right eyes as a tuple.
-Returns pupil diameter in mm units.

-### checkEyeValidities()
-Uses broadcasting **self.gazeData** to return the validities of both eyes.
-Returns integer values of 0, 1, 2, or 3 depending on if no eyes were found, left eye was found, right eye was found, or both eyes are found respectively.

 ### runValidation(pointDict = dict)
 Shows real time gaze position and draws several reference points (**pointDict** is a dictionary with numbered keys